openshift/training/beta-1-setup.md

     MINION_IP="ip.address.of.public.interface"

-    OPTIONS="-v=4 -hostname fqdn.of.node"
+    OPTIONS="-v=4"

+    DOCKER_OPTIONS='--insecure-registry=0.0.0.0/0 -b=lbr0 --mtu=1450 --selinux-enabled'

 Then you can start the SDN node:

     systemctl start openshift-sdn-node

-**BUG** You need to go back and edit `/etc/sysconfig/docker` to re-add the insecure registry options.
+You may also want to enable the service.

 #### The OpenShift Node
 We are running a "node" service on our master.
 In other words, the OpenShift